What is Naturopathic Oncology?

 The following steps are a good way to get started:

 - Make a list of all the current responsibilities you are taking care of as a caregiver.

 - Make a note of the duties you are willing to relinquish.

 - Identify 8-10 people who can be in your support community.

 - Contact the people you've identified and find out if they are willing to help you.
 Ask them what they are comfortable doing.

-- Once you have recieved a commitment, write the person's name and contact information on a chart and indicate what they'd like to do to help.
+- Once you have received a commitment, write the person's name and contact information on a chart and indicate what they'd like to do to help.

 - Contact and assign out each of the relinquished duties to a member of your support circle.

 Extra tip: There are tools available for coordinating responsibilities among a caregiver community.
 A coordination system like Lotsa Helping Hands allows members to see needs and offer and coordinate their help in an easily manageable framework. http://lotsahelpinghands.com

 Why Is It Important to Care for the Caregiver?